 Administration of testosterone undecanoate has been associated with cases of serious pulmonary oil microembolism (POME) reactions as well anaphylactoid reactions.
 Reported cases of POME reactions occurred during or immediately after a 1000 mg intramuscular injection of testosterone undecanoate.
 Symptoms included: cough, urge to cough, dyspnea, hyperhidrosis, throat tightening, chest pain, dizziness, and syncope.
 Most cases lasted a few minutes and resolved with supportive measures; however, some lasted up to several hours, and some required emergency care and/or hospitalization.
 When administering testosterone undecanoate, clinicians should take care to inject deeply into the gluteal muscle, avoiding intravascular injection.
 In addition to POME reactions, episodes of anaphylaxis, including life-threatening reactions, have also been reported following the intramuscular injection of testosterone undecanoate.
 Patients with suspected hypersensitivity reactions should not be retreated with testosterone undecanoate.
 After every administration, monitor patient for 30 minutes and provide appropriate medical treatment in the event of serious POME or anaphylactoid reactions.
 1

-Testosterone topical solution, transdermal patches, and gels are contraindicated in lactating women who are breast-feeding.62 It is recommended that other testosterone formulations be avoided during breast-feeding as well.1610 Testosterone distribution into breast milk has not been determined; it is unclear if exposure would increase above levels normally found in human milk.
-Significant exposure to this androgen via breast-feeding may have adverse androgenic effects on the infant and the drug may also interfere with proper establishment of lactation in the mother.17 Historically, testosterone/androgens have been used adjunctively for lactation suppression.17 Alternative methods to breast-feeding are recommended in lactating women receiving testosterone therapy.
+Testosterone topical solution, transdermal patches, and gels are contraindicated in lactating women who are breastfeeding.310 It is recommended that other testosterone formulations be avoided during breastfeeding as well.147 Testosterone distribution into breast milk has not been determined; it is unclear if exposure would increase above levels normally found in human milk.
+Significant exposure to this androgen via breast-feeding may have adverse androgenic effects on the infant and the drug may also interfere with proper establishment of lactation in the mother.15 Historically, testosterone/androgens have been used adjunctively for lactation suppression.15 Alternative methods to breastfeeding are recommended in lactating women receiving testosterone therapy.

 Possible interactions include: certain medicines for diabetes; certain medicines that treat or prevent blood clots like warfarin; oxyphenbutazone; propranolol; steroid medicines like prednisone or cortisone.
 This list may not describe all possible interactions.

-Goserelin26 and leuprolide27 inhibit steroidogenesis.
-Concomitant use of androgens with goserelin or leuprolide is relatively contraindicated and would defeat the purpose of goserelin or leuprolide therapy.
+Goserelin and leuprolide inhibit steroidogenesis.2425 Concomitant use of androgens with goserelin or leuprolide is relatively contraindicated and would defeat the purpose of goserelin or leuprolide therapy.

 Androgens can increase the risk of hepatotoxicity and therefore should be used with caution when administered concomitantly with other hepatotoxic medications.
 Patients should be monitored closely for signs of liver damage, especially those with a history of liver disease.

 Androgens may be necessary to assist in the growth response to human growth hormone, but excessive doses of androgens in prepubescent males can accelerate epiphyseal maturation.26

 The antiandrogenic effects of the 5-alpha reductase inhibitors (i.e., dutasteride, finasteride) are antagonistic to the actions of androgens; it would be illogical for patients taking androgens to use these antiandrogenic drugs.2829

-Testosterone is an inhibitor of P-glycoprotein transport.35 Ranolazine is a substrate of P-glycoprotein, and inhibitors of P-glycoprotein may increase the absorption of ranolazine.41 In addition, ranolazine inhibits CYP3A and may increase plasma concentrations of drugs that are primarily metabolized by CYP3A4 such as testosterone.33
+Testosterone is an inhibitor of P-glycoprotein transport.33 Ranolazine is a substrate of P-glycoprotein, and inhibitors of P-glycoprotein may increase the absorption of ranolazine.41 In addition, ranolazine inhibits CYP3A and may increase plasma concentrations of drugs that are primarily metabolized by CYP3A4 such as testosterone.33

-Ambrisentan is a substrate for P-glycoprotein transport, an energy-dependent drug efflux pump.44 The inhibition of P-glycoprotein, by drugs such as testosterone,35 may lead to a decrease in the intestinal metabolism and an increase in the oral absorption of ambrisentan.
-If ambrisentan is coadministered with a P-glycoprotein inhibitor, patients should be monitored closely for adverse effects.
+Ambrisentan is a substrate for P-glycoprotein transport, an energy-dependent drug efflux pump.42 The inhibition of P-glycoprotein, by drugs such as testosterone, may lead to a decrease in the intestinal metabolism and an increase in the oral absorption of ambrisentan.33 If ambrisentan is coadministered with a P-glycoprotein inhibitor, patients should be monitored closely for adverse effects.